Spray Chalk Outline

 Rain usually cannot remove chalk from them

-I could not find spray chalk Wal-Mart or Michaels or Sams.
+I could not find spray chalk at Wal-Mart or Michaels or Sams.

 And the building supply companies like Lowes and Home Depot had only pavement